 The ECU transfer knew his role: let it fly from deep.
 On a roster that was mostly strapped for volume/efficient range shooting, Hughes got up 235 3-point attempts (37 3P%): 64 percent of his field goal attempts came from beyond the arc.
 He was one of six ACC player to attempt at least 230 3-pointers last season.

-Hughes finishes the season with a true shooting rate of 56.5 percent, which is solid.
+Hughes finished the season with a true shooting rate of 56.5 percent, which is solid.
 According to Synergy Sports, Hughes scored 202 points on spot-up possessions last season — third most in the ACC: 1.04 points per possession (53 eFG%).
 Over 78 percent of his 3-pointers were assisted on.

 Without Howard, Battle and Brissett to spot-up around, though, Hughes may have to create more for himself next season.
 That could make things tricky, though Hughes — on a small sample — scored 1.09 points per possession out of the pick-and-roll, per Synergy.

 On the defensive end of the floor, Hughes — from the confines of Syracuse’s zone — emerged as a blocks/steal guy, too.
 Hughes was one of eight ACC players to finish with a three percent block rate and a two percent steal rate.
-He was joined on that last by Zion Williamson, and teammates Chukwu and Dolezaj.
+He was joined on that list by Zion Williamson, and teammates Chukwu and Dolezaj.

 It’s never easy being the coach’s kid, right?
 Now imagine having to play that role in front of millions of television viewers and opposing crowds dead-set on making your Tuesday night insufferable.
 Well, Buddy Boeheim walked that road, and his pace improved as his freshman season went along.